Home

 Feeding characteristics: This pest will attack beet, corn, pea, pepper, spinach, and tomato plants.
 They will chew the foliage and buds.
 They like to travel in large group and can be very destructive.

-Controls: The Trichogramma Wasps and Spined Soldier Beetle and are a natural predator and can help to control populations.
+Controls: The Trichogramma Wasps and Spined Soldier Bug are natural predators and can help to control populations.
 Handpicking is most often an adequate means of control, but for serious infestations, use an application of Bacillus thuringiensis.
 Dusting with sabadilla is effective against this pest, but only as a last resort.

 Return from Beet Armyworm to Insects A-D Encyclopedia of Garden Insects